-A maskless woman was handcuffed in a Texas bank one day after the state lifted its mandates
+Maskless woman is handcuffed at bank a day after Texas lifts mandates

 “We’re not going to rescind anything,” Austin Mayor Steve Adler said on CNN.
 “We told our community that we would always be guided by the data and the doctors, and we’re going to continue that.”

-A judge on Friday refused to give the state an injunction in its legal battle with the city and the surrounding county, paving the way for a local mask mandate to remain at least a while longer.
+A judge on Friday refused to give the state an injunction in its legal battle with the city and the surrounding county, paving the way for a local mask mandate to remain awhile longer.

 Read more: